 The curriculum addresses an array of issues ranging from inquiries of global scope such as, "How do economies grow when girls are educated?" to very basic questions like, "How do parents keep their daughters safe and cared for?"
+In the upper elementary curriculum, we've narrowed the topics to concentrate on the importance of three key factors - encouragement, educating girls, and family support and influence - due to the students' age and level of maturity.
 Through developing a better understanding of how family dynamics, poverty, and community expectations intersect to keep girls either in or out of school, students' views of the world will evolve.